WordPress/hosting-handbook/upgrading.md

 At this point, overwrite the WordPress Core with [WordPress 4.1](https://wordpress.org/wordpress-4.1.zip), available in the [release list](https://wordpress.org/download/releases/).
 Install WordPress 4.1 major version or, if available and recommended, the latest 4.1.x minor version.

 Upgrade the systems up to PHP 5.6.20+ and MySQL 5.6.x or MariaDB 10.0.x.
-Please, do not install a newest major version.
+Please, do not install the newest major version.

 Access the "/wp-admin/" page, and follow the upgrading process.

 WordPress will be able to maintain and update the contents in the database and be able to work with these contents.
-WordPress, with the default theme and all the contents should be available and working.
+WordPress, with the default theme and all the contents should now be available and working.

 A common problem found in these database restorations is the character encoding type.
 It is very likely that its not in UTF-8 (maybe in an ISO or ASCII "deprecated" format), so make sure that the character encoding is updated correctly.